italobusi/draft-poidt-teas-actn-poi-assurance/draft-poidt-teas-actn-poi-assurance.md

 ## Cross-layer Link Failures

 The failures discussed in this section occur on the connection between a router and a ROADM.
-A first case concerns the Tx fiber used by R1 to send traffic to ROADM1 ({:#fig-failure-ingress-link}).
+A first case concerns the Tx fiber used by R1 to send traffic to ROADM1 ({{fig-failure-ingress-link}}).

 ~~~~ ascii-art
 {::include figures/multi-layer-failure-ingress-link.txt}